rburkhead/RPiDayActivity/README.md

 1. Pie (for eating... er I mean protecting)

 ## 1 - Installing utilities & transfer files
-**NOTE** You will be using the Terminal utility on the Raspberry Pi to install the utilities you need to play audio files.
-The Terminal utility comes preinstall with Raspbian.
-You can open from the desktop.

 ###1.1 Install mpg123 MP3 player.
 We want to play an alarm sound.
 The mpg123 MP3 player will to this.